 Indiana Bat, Myotis Federally Endangered

 Description: A small bat with dull grayish brown to black fur, which is fine and fluffy.
-When the fur is parted it appears as a 3 color pattern: basal part of hair is brownish black, middle is grayish, and a cinnamon brown tip.
+When the fur is parted it appears as a 3 color pattern: the basal part of the hair is brownish black, the middle is grayish, and a cinnamon brown tip.
 Below the fur has a pinkish white cast.
-Ears are medium sized with a short, rounded tragus (membrane inside ear).
-The wing membrane reaches the base of the toes and the calcar (small bone that projects from the inner side of the hindfoot) is strongly keeled.
+Ears are medium-sized with a short, rounded tragus (membrane inside the ear).
+The wing membrane reaches the base of the toes and the calcar (the small bone that projects from the inner side of the hindfoot) is strongly keeled.

 Length: 2.8 - 3.9 inches